• 2 min read

 Most platform initiatives stop at delivery.
-The hard part is operating at scale: baselines, runbooks, and clear ownership—packaged as reusable capabilities.
+The hard part is operating at scale: SLOs, incidents, drift, and clear signals—packaged as reusable capabilities.

 Platform Engineering isn’t “CI/CD automation”.